invariant-labs/protocol/docs/docs/eclipse/user_guide/interface.md

 [**Select Network**](/docs/eclipse/user_guide/networks) - You can switch between different blockchain networks using this feature.
 By default, the testnet is selected, but you can explore other networks as needed.

 [**Connect Wallet**](/docs/eclipse/user_guide/how_to_connect_your_wallet) - This button enables users to connect their cryptocurrency wallet to the Invariant, allowing to manage funds and interact with the platform seamlessly.
-After connecting your wallet, in this place will show up your wallet address."
+After connecting your wallet, in this place will show up your wallet address.